Filming in the rain is the act of shooting a movie (or TV show for that matter) when it’s raining.

 If this is not possible, make sure that your gear is completely covered with plastic bags or towels and keep them dry at all times.

-If you are working with models or talent in the rain, make sure that they are completely dry before starting any type of shoot.
+In an event where you are working with models or talent in the rain, make sure that they are completely dry before starting any type of shoot.

 If possible, find an area that has some sort of overhang or shelter for them so if they happen to get too wet during your shoot then they can take shelter.